Mouse of Horrors

-Mouse of Horrors is a 2025 British slasher horror film directed by Brendan Petrizzo.
+Mouse of Horrors is a 2025 British independent slasher horror film produced and directed by Brendan Petrizzo from a screenplay by Harry Boxley and Marc Gottlieb.
 It is a reimagining of Walt Disney and Ub Iwerks's 1928 animated short film Steamboat Willie.

-Though the Walt Disney Company retains exclusive rights to its own Mickey Mouse universe, the Steamboat Willie version of the iconic character entered the public domain on January 1, 2024.
-It is, together with The Mouse Trap, Screamboat, I Heart Willie and Mouseboat Massacre, one of many Mickey Mouse–themed horror films released after the character entered the public domain.
-The film was produced by ITN Studios that also produced the Twisted Childhood Universe films, though it does not take place in the same cinematic universe same as Popeye's Revenge and Mouseboat Massacre.
+The film is one of many, similar horror films that were created once the Steamboat Willie version of Mickey Mouse entered the public domain on January 1, 2024.

 Mouse of Horrors was released on DVD, Blu-ray, and streaming in the United States on January 25, 2025.

 Premise

 Chloe, preparing to leave Wales for the U.S., attends a private farewell party at an empty fun fair.
-As the night unfolds, she and her friends are hunted by two masked killers, a mouse and a bear, working for a deranged scientist who needs women’s body parts for his twisted experiments.
+As the night unfolds, she and her friends are hunted by two masked killers, a mouse and a bear, working for a deranged scientist who needs women's body parts for his twisted experiments.